samiuluofc/HTML/README.txt

 Practice codes for HTML and CSS.

 Editor used: sublime text.
-Create a file with extension .htm or .html.
+Create a file with extension .html.
-Download link for Sublime text: https://www.sublimetext.com/3
+Download link for Sublime text: https://www.sublimetext.com/3 Extension for CSS files are .css.

 Open the html file with Google chrome to see the output.
 We can use the Google developer tool to see the code in the browser.